Toronto Maple Leafs: After the lockout (2005–2014)

 Mats Sundin in 2008 during his last season with the Maple Leafs.

 Following the 2004–05 NHL lockout, the Maple Leafs experienced their longest playoff drought in the team's history.
-They struggled in the 2005–06 season; despite a late-season surge (9–1–2 in their final 12 games), led by goaltender Jean-Sebastien Aubin, Toronto was out of playoff contention for the first time since 1998.
+They struggled in the 2005–06 season; despite a late-season surge (9–1–2 in their final 12 games), led by goaltender Jean-Sébastien Aubin, Toronto was out of playoff contention for the first time since 1998.
 This marked the first time the team had missed the postseason under Quinn, who was later relieved as head coach.
 Quinn's dismissal was controversial since many of the young players who were key contributors to the Leafs' late-season run had been drafted by him before Ferguson's arrival, while Ferguson's signings (Jason Allison, Belfour, Alexander Khavanov, and Eric Lindros) had suffered season-ending injuries.

 Paul Maurice, who had previously coached the inaugural season of the Maple Leafs' Toronto Marlies farm team, was named as Quinn's replacement.
 On June 30, 2006, the Leafs bought out fan-favourite Tie Domi's contract.
 The team also decided against picking up the option year on goaltender Ed Belfour's contract; he became a free agent.
 However, despite the coaching change, as well as a shuffle in the roster, the team did not make the playoffs in 2006–07.
 During the 2007–08 season, John Ferguson Jr. was fired in January 2008 and replaced by former Leafs' general manager Cliff Fletcher on an interim basis.
 The team retained Toronto-based sports lawyer Gord Kirke to begin a search for a new team president and general manager, and negotiate a contract.
 The Leafs did not qualify for the postseason, marking the first time since 1928 the team had failed to make the playoffs for three consecutive seasons.
 It was also Sundin's last year with the Leafs, as his contract was due to expire at the end of the season.
 However, he refused Leafs management's request to waive his no-trade clause for the team to rebuild by acquiring prospects or draft picks.
 On May 7, 2008, after the 2007–08 season, the Leafs fired Maurice, as well as assistant coach Randy Ladouceur, naming Ron Wilson as the new head coach, and Tim Hunter and Rob Zettler as assistant coaches.